StereoKit/StereoKit-PaintTutorial/README.md

 ## Project Layout

 Since this is a pretty simple tutorial, there's not a lot of files here!
 But there are some things to make note of.
-This solution uses a 2 project setup: one is .Net Core, and one is UWP.
-Different projects support different features and targets, and I often switch between them based on what I'm working on.
+This solution uses a 3 project setup: one for .NET Core, one for Android, and one for UWP.
+Different projects deploy to different targets, I'll often use .NET for rapid development, then switch to Android or UWP for on-device testing.

-- .Net Core Project
+You can switch between projects by right clicking on the project in the Solution Explorer, and selecting `Set as Startup Project`.

-  - WMR VR Desktop
+- `StereoKitInk` - .NET Core
-  - Flatscreen Desktop
+  - XR on Desktop (Quest + Link, SteamVR, WMR, etc.)
-  - Leap Motion articulated hands
+  - Simulator for development
   - No compile time
-- UWP Project
+- `StereoKitInk_Android` - Android
-  - HoloLens 2 + articulated hands
+  - Android standalone headsets (Quest, Vive, Pico, etc.)
-  - WMR VR Desktop
+  - Low compile time
-  - Flatscreen Desktop
+- `StereoKitInk_UWP` - UWP
-  - Controller simulated hands
+  - HoloLens 2
-  - Some compile time
+  - Slow compile time

 The project consists of only 3 code files, and a few art assets!
 The code aims to be very readable, and is also rich with comments to explain less intuitive items.